-1.83 Effective water treatment will slow the rate of fouling but will not completely eliminate it or prevent fouling caused by airborne contamination.
-It is therefore necessary to inspect parts of the cooling tower system regularly to determine the cleanliness, need for cleaning and type of cleaning process required.
+1.85 Effective water treatment will slow the rate of fouling but will not completely eliminate it or prevent fouling caused by airborne contamination.
+It is therefore necessary to inspect parts of the cooling tower system regularly to determine the cleanliness, the need for cleaning and the type of cleaning process required.
 Provision should be made to allow access to these parts safely.
+Table 1.2 gives the recommended inspection frequencies for cooling tower systems.